hyperreality/hyperreality.github.com/_posts/2023-06-25-south-downs-way-gravel-bike.md

 ![](/assets/sdw/31.jpg)

-Just when I was about to conclude that this section was overall the best for a gravel bike, I reached two of the toughest climbs of the whole South Downs Way.
-The one after Alfriston sticks in my mind as particularly brutal, with an extremely steep overgrown path made of loose bricks in some places.
-The only other cyclist I encountered round here was riding the fattest tyres I've ever seen.
+Just when I was about to conclude that this section was overall the best for a gravel bike, I reached two of the toughest hills of the whole South Downs Way.
+The slow grassy climb out of Southease sticks in my mind as particularly tough.

 Once I saw Eastbourne I knew I was very close to the end and I couldn't wait to replenish some of those carbohydrates.
 At the same time I had to stop to admire the final view and the area round Beachy Head has a special feel to it.